MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/cross-cluster-or-database-queries.md

 ::: zone pivot="azuredataexplorer, fabric"

-When running queries, a particular database is designated as the *database in context*.
+Queries run with a particular database designated as the *database in context*.
 This database acts as the default for permission checking.
-If an entity is referenced in a query without specifying the cluster or database, it is resolved against this database.
+If an entity is referenced in a query without specifying the cluster or database, it's resolved against this database.

 This article explains how to execute queries that involve entities located outside the current context database.